-Personalised and branded fundraising technology provider CharityCheckout has dropped its 5% platform fee on donations, resulting in reduced costs and millions of pounds in potential savings for clients.
+Personalised and branded fundraising technology provider CharityCheckout has dropped its 5% platform fee on donations, resulting in reduced costs and millions of pounds in potential savings for charities.

 The move follows CharityCheckout’s research into market trends and a survey of 1,448 of its charity clients in June to identify how they felt about platform fees.
 The results revealed support for a range of fee models with the most popular being a voluntary tipping approach, as it gives supporters the most flexibility in how they interact with their cause.

-In response, CharityCheckout is removing its 5% platform fee and instead asking donors if they wish to voluntarily contribute to the cost of the charities’ fundraising.
+In response, CharityCheckout is removing its 5% platform fee and instead asking donors if they wish to contribute a voluntary tip.

 Introducing the new changes, Founder and CEO Chester Mojay-Sinclare said:

 “We’re excited to announce that CharityCheckout is dropping its platform fee, which will result in huge savings for our charity clients.
-Instead of charities paying a platform fee, donors will now be given the option to leave a voluntary tip to cover the donation service.
+Instead of charities paying a platform fee, donors will now be given the option to leave a voluntary tip.
 These funds will enable us to continuously improve and innovate, ensuring that donors enjoy a positive giving experience and our charities see the benefit of superior fundraising technology.”